Human Rights Due Diligence of Epson Group

 The supervisory department at the head office is currently discussing with the department at the head office in charge of disaster prevention countermeasures about an announcement on the implementation of the drill.

-(Reference) The following table shows the results (risk levels based on scores) of CSR self-assessment (self-assessment in accordance with the RBA SAQ before revision) in the Epson Group from 2020 to 2023.
-As a result of annual corrective activities, we believe that the overall risk level is decreasing year by year.
+(Reference) The following table shows the results of CSR self-assessments (self-assessments in accordance with the RBA SAQ prior to revision) conducted by Epson Group companies from 2020 to 2023.
+The risk level is determined based on the score.
+We believe that the overall risk level has been decreasing year by year as a result of corrective actions taken each year.

 Medium-risk: Evaluation points are more than 65 and equal to or below 85, and there are items for which actions are not taken at the level required by the RBA Code of Conduct, and voluntary improvement is necessary.